leggedrobotics/tensorflow-cpp/README.md

 ## Use

-TensorFlow CMake can be included into other projects either using the `find_package` command:
+TensorFlow CMake can be included in other projects either using the `find_package` command:
 ```CMake
 ...
 find_package(TensorFlow CONFIG REQUIRED)